-ES344 Curriculum and Methods of Teaching Physical Education - Elementary (PreK-6) 3 credits
+ES344 Curriculum and Methods of Teaching Physical Education - Elementary (PreK-6)

 The purpose of this course is to provide a combination of curriculum theory and practical application of teaching physical education for grades K-6 within the context of servant leadership and/or Biblical principles.
 The student will develop a P.E. curriculum, unit plans, and daily lesson plans.
 Practical teaching experience will be gained through peer and elementary age teaching.
-Prerequisite: ED219 or department approval.
+Recommended: ED219.
 (Fall)

-ES346 Curriculum and Methods of Teaching Physical Education and Health - Secondary (7-12) 3 credits
+ES346 Curriculum and Methods of Teaching Secondary Physical Education (7-12) 3 credits

 The purpose of this course is to provide a combination of curriculum theory and practical application of teaching physical education for secondary students (grades 7-12) within the context of servant leadership and/or Biblical principles.
-Considerable hands on experience through peer-teaching activities.
-Concurrent with ED400.
+Observation and practical teaching experience in classroom settings will be emphasized.
 Recommended: ES344.
 (Spring)